Geostartico/Intelligent-Robotics/README.md

 ---

-## Code Running Instructions
+## Repository Instructions

-For this project we separated Assignment 1 and 2, in each folder another README.md file contains instructions to execute the code.
+For this project we separated Assignment 1 and 2 in different folders.
+In each one of them there's a README.md file that contains instructions to execute the respective the code.